MrBrownDazii/plotly---challenge/README.md

 # Belly Button Biodiversity

-I used Plotly to create charts exploring a database saved as a sqlite file.
-Website served using Flask and is deployed on Heroku. https:// https://plotly---challenge.herokuapp.com/
+The URL here serves as using Flask and is deployed through Heroku - https:// https://plotly---challenge.herokuapp.com/ Meaning I used Plotly to create charts exploring a database saved as a sqlite file.